erickveg/CSE130_BYUI/DataStructuresTutorial/1_stacks.md

 ```

-## Problem to Solve : Pyramid Volume
+## Problem to Solve: Pyramid Volume
 Now, you will have the oportunity to implement a program which will help you understand why stacks are useful handling functions in programming.

 You will implement a simple pyramid volume calculator which accept thee parameters: